MaistrenkoAnton/django-material-admin/README.rst

     ]

-3. Extend Admin config from  `MaterialModelAdmin`
+3. Register your models and extend Admin config from  `MaterialModelAdmin`
- - required
+ - optional

 .. code-block:: python